Stronger, Fewer, & Superior: Harnessing Vision Foundation Models for Domain Generalized Semantic Segmentation: Related Works

 \textbf{Vision Foundation Models.} The concept of a Foundation Model, initially introduced by Bommasani \etal~\cite{bommasani2022opportunities} in the field of Natural Language Processing (NLP), defined as ``the base models trained on large-scale data in a self-supervised or semi-supervised manner that can be adapted for several other downstream tasks".
 While models like the ViT~\cite{vit} and Swin Transformer~\cite{swin} have demonstrated excellent performance, the quest for a Vision Foundation Model (VFM) similar to their NLP counterparts is ongoing.
-This pursuit has yielded significant advancements with the advent of models such as CLIP~\cite{CLIP}, which learn high-quality visual representation by exploring contrastive learning with large-scale image text pairs; MAE~\cite{MAE}, utilizing a masked image modeling framework for learning latent image representations; SAM~\cite{SAM}, which develops a promptable model and pre-train it on a broad dataset for segmentation task; EVA02~\cite{EVA,EVA02}, which integrates Masked Image Modeling pre-training with CLIP's vision features as the pretext task's target; and DINOv2~\cite{Dinov2}, which is pretrained on extensive, carefully curated datasets without explicit supervision.
-These VFMs have shown remarkable performance in a variety of downstream applications, demonstrating their impressive generalization capabilities.
+This pursuit has yielded significant advancements with the advent of models such as CLIP~\cite{CLIP}, which learn high-quality visual representation by exploring contrastive learning with large-scale image text pairs; MAE~\cite{MAE}, utilizing a masked image modeling for learning latent image representations; SAM~\cite{SAM}, which develops a promptable model and pre-train it on a broad dataset for segmentation task; EVA02~\cite{EVA,EVA02}, which integrates Masked Image Modeling pre-training with CLIP's vision features; and DINOv2~\cite{Dinov2}, which is pretrained on extensive, curated datasets without explicit supervision.
+These VFMs have shown remarkable performance in downstream applications.
 Yet, a dedicated investigation into their performance in the specific context of DGSS tasks remains unexplored.